COVID-19: Science and Society

 Apoorva MandavilliHealth and Science Journalist, The New York Times

-Immunity – This session will review biomedical and public health aspects of the pandemic.
-Key issues will include the virus itself (its origins, its capacity for mutation, its clinical effects, and questions of duration and robustness of immunity); medical countermeasures, especially vaccination; and public health countermeasures (testing, epidemiologic surveillance; modeling and forecasting; masks and social distancing).
-Common themes will include uncertainty and how it was handled; tradeoffs; and how the science was communicated.
+This session reviewed biomedical and public health aspects of the pandemic.
+Key issues included the virus itself (its origins, its capacity for mutation, its clinical effects, and questions of duration and robustness of immunity); medical countermeasures, especially vaccination; and public health countermeasures (testing, epidemiologic surveillance; modeling and forecasting; masks and social distancing).
+Common themes included uncertainty and how it was handled; tradeoffs; and how the science was communicated.

 Ruanne Barnabas